joanseg/The-Positioning-Manual/chapters/10-Understanding-the-Timeline.md

 One interesting manifestation of this I’ve seen (rarely, thank goodness) looks like this:

-* You look at your specialization options and identify a head start that is vertical in nature.
+- You look at your specialization options and identify a head start that is vertical in nature.
-* Your current whale client is in the vertical it makes sense for you to specialize in.
+- Your current whale client is in the vertical it makes sense for you to specialize in.
-* You gingerly feel out how your whale feels about you specializing in a way that would have you working with other companies in their vertical.
+- You gingerly feel out how your whale feels about you specializing in a way that would have you working with other companies in their vertical.
 You get strong, negative feedback.
 This would be a real problem from their perspective.

 Now what?
 Your whale client is shutting you out of your best specialization option!

 Make no mistake, I see this as a very difficult situation, and sympathize with the difficulty of getting out of it.
 But the exit plan is pretty simple (unless you have massive runway or other resources to soften the blow of firing the whale client, in which case it’s _really simple_: harpoon that whale and take back control of your business):

 1. Preserve the whale and work like hell to get out from inside the whale.
 Do anything you can to address this client concentration problem, and seek advice from David C. Baker, Blair Enns, and Jonathan Stark on practical steps for doing this.
 2. In terms of specialization, pursue a horizontal specialization until you've escaped the belly of the whale, even if your ultimate plan is a pure vertical specialization.
 Yes, from a market position perspective you’re not playing your strongest hand, but by dealing with the whale you are being proactive and future-focused, and _that’s_ really valuable.

 The second whale is sunk cost.
 I haven’t measured this precisely, but I’d estimate maybe half of those who struggle with making a good specialization decision are held back by some sort of sunk cost.

 Getting personal for a moment, I have some advantages in this area that I think are somewhat rare.
-First, Cheryl—my wife of 11 years who I love even more than when we first got together—is absolutely, 100% _immune_ to most forms of sunk cost.
+First, Cheryl -- my wife of 11 years who I love even more than when we first got together -- is absolutely, 100% _immune_ to most forms of sunk cost.
 I’ve never met anyone who makes decision in a way that is as unhindered by sunk cost.
-There is this pretty famous TED talk by Jill Taylor Bolte--a woman who had a stroke and was able to observe some cognitive abilities slipping away as the stroke effected her.
+There is this pretty famous TED talk by Jill Taylor Bolte -- a woman who had a stroke and was able to observe some cognitive abilities slipping away as the stroke effected her.
 Sometimes I wonder if this happened to my wife, except it only effected whatever part of the brain responds to sunk cost (I know there probably isn’t such a thing, but it’s a fun way to imagine how she got so immune to sunk cost). {TODO: Add to sunk cost section: bombing in front of a bunch of my peers.
-Farting student, maybe. }
+Farting student, maybe.}

 Second advantage: I have done a lot of crazy shit in my life.
 I lean _way out_ over my skis a lot.
 I've lived in 27 houses if you don't count college dorm rooms and the 8x8 foot pump house I lived in for 6 weeks on the Oregon coast, some because my parents moved a few times, but most because I wanted to move.
 I know firsthand what it’s like to join the YMCA because that’s the cheapest way to get access to a place to take a shower and you don't have any other options.
-I was 100% convinced I was seconds away from my own death—and astonishingly lucid about the whole thing—when my truck spun off Interstate 24 on the way to Chattanooga in a snowstorm in {TK:year}.
+I was 100% convinced I was seconds away from my own death -- and astonishingly lucid about the whole thing -- when my truck spun off Interstate 24 on the way to Chattanooga in a snowstorm in {TK:year}.
 My ex-wife left me for a cult leader in the same 18 month period I did a bankruptcy and foreclosure.
 I found some weird loophole in the USDA regulations that let me get a license to import the constituent ingredients for Ayahuasca from Peru (semi-legal) and sell them on eBay (definitely not legal).
 There’s less crazy shit to tell you about _within_ the statute of limitations because even I’ve calmed down a bit as I’ve aged.
 The bottom line is that I have lots of practice torching sunk costs I’m pretty sure many others would fight to preserve.

 And so when I see you fighting to preserve some kind of sunk cost that looks to *me* like a go-kart at the expense of pursuing an opportunity that looks to *me* like a BMW 5-Series, a wonder why you’re fighting so hard for that sunk cost.
 I know it feels safe because it’s what you know, but I also see it blinding you to the opportunity.